Prosocial behavior: Other factors

 In addition to situational and individualistic factors, there are some categorical characteristics that can impact prosocial behavior.
-Several studies have indicated a positive relationship between prosocial behavior and religion.
+Several studies have indicated a positive relationship between prosocial behavior and religion as well as social status.
 In addition, there may be sex differences in prosocial behavior, particularly as youths move into adolescence.
 Research suggests that while women and men both engage in prosocial behaviors, women tend to engage in more communal and relational prosocial behaviors whereas men tend to engage in more agentic prosocial behaviors.
 A recent study examining workplace charitable giving looked at the role of both sex and ethnicity.
 Results showed that women gave significantly more than men, and Caucasians gave significantly more than minority groups.
 However, the percent of minority individuals in the workplace was positively associated with workplace charitable giving by minorities.
 Culture, sex, and religion are important factors to consider in understanding prosocial behavior on an individual and group level.

-In childhood through early adolescence
+Developmental Trajectories

 Prosocial behavior in childhood often begins with questions of sharing and fairness.
 From age 12–18 months, children begin to display prosocial behavior in presenting and giving their toys to their parents, without promoting or being reinforced by praise.
 The development of prosocial behavior continues throughout the second year of life, as children begin to gain a moral understanding of the world.
 As obedience to societal standards becomes important, children's ability to exhibit prosocial behavior strengthens, with occurrence and diversity of these behaviors increasing with age and cognitive maturity.
 What is important developmentally is that the child has developed a belief that sharing is an obligatory part of a social relationship and involves a question of right and wrong.
 So, as children move through childhood, their reasoning changes from being hedonistic and needs-oriented to becoming more concerned with approval and more involved in complex cognitive forms of perspective taking and reciprocity reasoning.
 Additionally, children's prosocial behavior is typically more centered around interest in friends and concern for approval, whereas adolescents begin to develop reasoning that is more concerned with abstract principles such as guilt and positive affect.

 Parents can set examples that children carry into their interactions and communication with peers, but parents are not present during all of their children's peer exchanges.
 The day-to-day constructions of fairness standards is done by children in collaboration and negotiation with each other.
 Recent research demonstrates that invoking the self using subtle linguistic cues (e.g. identifying someone as a "helper" versus labeling the action, "helping") fosters the perception that a behavior reflects identity, and increases helping, or prosocial, behaviors in children significantly across tasks.